Juul Doesn't Need To Advertise To Young People. Everyone Else Is Doing It For Them

 Following intense scrutiny from public health professionals and the government, Juul announced it would try to reach fewer young people with its advertising in the U.S. The company terminated its Instagram and Facebook accounts in November 2018, and says it does not use paid social media influencers.

 However, according to a study published this week in the BMJ journal Tobacco Control, and interviews with several researchers, Juul's recent efforts are unlikely to stop the spread of its products and other e-cigarette brands on youth-oriented social media.
-That's because Juul has become so ingrained in youth culture that young people advertise it organically — and third-party companies use the Juul name for exposure.
+That's because, researchers say, the Juul brand has become so ingrained in youth culture that young people advertise it organically — and third-party companies use the Juul name for exposure.

 The study analyzed nearly 15,000 Juul-relevant posts from 5,201 unique Instagram users between March and May of 2018.
+Juul itself was the author of only a tiny fraction of these posts.

 The researchers found that the majority of Juul-related posts were targeted toward young people; about 55% involved content related to youth culture.
 Over one-third of the posts were promotional in nature, and 11% contained nicotine and addiction-related content.

-Note: Editor's note: This story has been updated to include comments from Juul.